HttpSearchParams

 Returns: Iterator<[string, string]>

-An iterator over all search parameter (name
+An iterator over all search parameter (name, value) pairs.

 Related: